 A domestic incident is any incident where the accused and the victim either live together or previously lived together as a family.
 Usually when people think of domestic incidents they think of a husband and wife or a boyfriend and girlfriend dispute.
 However, domestic incidents have a broader definition, including sibling or parent and children disputes.

-When a person is arrested for a domestic incident there are unique characteristics to domestic charges.
-First, domestic charges require that the person arrested be brought before a Judge with twenty-four hours of the arrest for First Appearance to set a bond amount.
+When a person is arrested for a domestic incident, there are unique characteristics to domestic charges.
+First, domestic charges require that the person arrested be brought before a judge within 24 hours of the arrest for First Appearance to set a bond amount.
 This is true even if a person is arrested for a misdemeanor domestic battery.
 In other words, any person arrested for a domestic charge will not be able to bond out of custody until after they are brought before a Judge.